DaleStack/ArchonKit/README.md

 ArchonKit helps developers build traditional, **monolithic, server-rendered web apps** — without sacrificing the benefits of an async architecture.

 > 🧱 **MPA-First.
 Monolithic.
 Modern.**

 ---

+## 💡 Why ArchonKit

+I started building **ArchonKit** because I wanted to create **server-rendered (MPA) applications** with **FastAPI** — but quickly realized that FastAPI doesn’t provide much support for that use case.

+It’s great for APIs, but when building MPAs, I often found myself **repeating the same setup**: configuring templates, writing boilerplate routes, managing static files, and setting up SQLAlchemy models manually every time.
+There was **no clear structure or tooling** for full web apps — just pieces I had to assemble from scratch.

+So I built **ArchonKit** to streamline that process:
+to bring a **Django-style structure and workflow** to FastAPI,
+while keeping its **async speed and flexibility**.

+> ArchonKit grew out of my own need to make FastAPI feel at home for building **traditional, monolithic, server-rendered web applications**.

+---